gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 And then draw text at all the positions we saved

+    +// setup to draw the text.
+    +gl.useProgram(textProgramInfo.program);
+    +
+    +webglUtils.setBuffersAndAttributes(gl, textProgramInfo, textBufferInfo);

-    textPositions.forEach(function(pos) {
+    +textPositions.forEach(function(pos) {
       // draw the text

-      // scale the F to the size we need it.
-      // use just the position of the 'F' for the text var textMatrix = makeIdentity();
+      // use just the view position of the 'F' for the text
-      textMatrix = matrixMultiply(textMatrix, makeScale(textWidth, textHeight, 1));
-      textMatrix = matrixMultiply(textMatrix, makeTranslation(pos[0], pos[1], pos[2]));
+    *  var textMatrix = m4.translate(projectionMatrix, pos[0], pos[1], pos[2]);
-      textMatrix = matrixMultiply(textMatrix, projectionMatrix);

-      // setup to draw the text.
-      gl.useProgram(textProgramInfo.program);

-      setBuffersAndAttributes(gl, textProgramInfo.attribSetters, textBufferInfo);
+      // scale the F to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);

-      copyMatrix(textMatrix, textUniforms.u_matrix);
+      m4.copy(textMatrix, textUniforms.u_matrix);
-      setUniforms(textProgramInfo.uniformSetters, textUniforms);
+      webglUtils.setUniforms(textProgramInfo, textUniforms);

       // Draw the text.
       gl.drawElements(gl.TRIANGLES, textBufferInfo.numElements, gl.UNSIGNED_SHORT, 0);
-    });
+    +});

+Note we moved setting the current program and the attributes outside the loop since we're drawing the same thing multiple times there's no reason to set those for each iteration.

 And now it mostly works

 {{{example url="../webgl-text-texture-separate-opaque-from-transparent.html" }}}

 Notice we didn't sort like I mentioned above.
 In this case since we're drawing mostly opaque text there's probably going to be no noticable difference if we sort so I'll save that for some other article.

 Another issue is the text is intersecting its own 'F'.
 There really isn't a specific solution for that.
 If you were making an MMO and wanted the text of each player to always appear you might try to make the text appear above the head.
 Just translate it +Y some number of units, enough to make sure it was always above the player.

 You can also move it forward toward the cameara.
 Let's do that here just for the hell of it.
 Because 'pos' is in view space that means it's relative to the eye (which is at 0,0,0 in view space).
 So if we normalize it we get a unit vector pointing from the eye to that point which we can then multiply by some amount to move the text a specific number of units toward or away from the eye.

-    // because pos is in view space that means it's a vector from the eye to
-    // some position.
-So translate along that vector back toward the eye some distance +var fromEye = normalize(pos);
+    +// because pos is in view space that means it's a vector from the eye to +// some position.
+So translate along that vector back toward the eye some distance +var fromEye = m4.normalize(pos);
     +var amountToMoveTowardEye = 150;  // because the F is 150 units long
     +var viewX = pos[0] - fromEye[0] * amountToMoveTowardEye;
     +var viewY = pos[1] - fromEye[1] * amountToMoveTowardEye;
     +var viewZ = pos[2] - fromEye[2] * amountToMoveTowardEye;

-    var textMatrix = makeIdentity();
-    textMatrix = matrixMultiply(textMatrix, makeScale(textWidth, textHeight, 1));
-    *textMatrix = matrixMultiply(textMatrix, makeTranslation(viewX, viewY, viewZ));
+    +var textMatrix = m4.translate(projectionMatrix, viewX, viewY, viewZ);

-    textMatrix = matrixMultiply(textMatrix, projectionMatrix);
+    *var textMatrix = m4.translate(projectionMatrix, viewX, viewY, viewZ);
+    // scale the F to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);

 Here's that.